Thailand Automotive Institute: History, mission and activities

 The Thailand Automotive Institute (TAI) was established by cabinet resolution on July 7, 1998.
-The initiative to setup the TAI is attributed to having been driven by Nattapol Rangsitpol, one of the Thai government's officials most familiar with the Thai automotive industry and the Director General of the Office of Industrial Economics (as of June, 2020).
+The initiative to set up the TAI is attributed to having been driven by Nattapol Rangsitpol, one of the Thai government's officials most familiar with the Thai automotive industry and the director general of the Office of Industrial Economics (as of June, 2020).
 In 1998, Nattapol recalls, "The Department of Industrial Works was my first workplace in the position of engineer but in that period, the government planned to establish the TAI, separately as a new agency from the Thai Industrial Standards Institute (TISI), and I was assigned to draft the TAI's regulations and master plan for transport and environment in order to carry on the automotive policy in the country."

 The mission of the TAI was to assist in the development and promotion of the Thai automotive industry so that it could better compete in the global market.

 The stated vision of the TAI is (to be) "The leading organization of automotive and auto parts industry development with environmental-friendly business ecosystem and modernization".
 Their stated mission has five parts: